 A total of 131 hospitalizations for acute upper respiratory tract infections were recorded for 123 children.
 During the same period, 256 children were admitted to hospital 280 times for otitis media and complications.
-The crude incidence rate of hospital admissions for otitis media was higher than the incidence rate of admissions for acute upper respiratory tract infections; 2.32 and 1.45 per 1,000 person-years in the vaccine eligible and vaccine non-eligible cohorts respectively compared to 0.78 and 1.13 per 1,000 person-years.
+The crude incidence rate of hospital admissions for otitis media was higher than the incidence rate of admissions for acute upper respiratory tract infections; 2.32 and 1.45 per 1,000 person-years in the vaccine eligible and vaccine non-eligible cohorts respectively, compared to 0.78 and 1.13 per 1,000 person-years.
 The mean age of children admitted for acute upper respiratory tract infections was 13.5 months compared to 12.8 months for children admitted for otitis media and complications.
 The crude incidence rate by age-group is shown in Figure 20.
 The cumulative incidence rate of hospitalization per 1000 person-years for acute upper respiratory tract infections and otitis media and complications are shown in Figure 21.
 The hazard ratio of otitis media hospitalizations between the vaccine eligible and non-eligible cohorts was 0.57 (95%CI:0.43-0.73) with an E-value of 2.9 .and a lower bound of 2.08.
-When restricted to children younger than 90 days of age, the hazard ratio was 0.72 (95%CI 0.33-1.57), and when evaluating children 90 days and older it was 0.55 (95%CI 0.42-0.72).
+When restricted to children younger than 90 days of age, the hazard ratio was 0.72 (95%CI 0.33-1.57), and when evaluating children 90 days and older, it was 0.55 (95%CI 0.42-0.72).
 The hazard ratio for hospital admission for acute upper respiratory tract infections was and 1.56 1.56 (95%CI:1.11-2.19), with an E-value of 2.49 and a lower bound of 1.46.
 Among children younger than 90 days, and 90 days and older respectively, the hazard ratio was 3.4 (95%CI 1.72-6.90) and 1.13 (95%CI 0.75-1.71).

 Figure 21 Cumulative incidence of hospitalization per 1,000 children by disease-group

 A total of 15 children were admitted to hospital 19 times for meningitis, and 61 children were admitted 63 times for sepsis.
 The crude incidence rate of meningitis hospitalization was 16.5 and 8.7 per 100,000 person-years in the vaccine non-eligible and vaccine eligible cohorts respectively, and the analogous crude incidence rate for sepsis hospitalizations was 38.8 and 52.3.
-Culture confirmed invasive pneumococcal disease was diagnosed in 37 children in the study birth-cohorts before three years of age.
+Culture-confirmed invasive pneumococcal disease was diagnosed in 37 children under three years of age in the study birth-cohorts.
 Of those, 23 (59%) were admitted for inpatient treatment.
 Of the admitted children, eight children had a primary discharge diagnosis of Sepsis due to Streptococcus pneumoniae (A40.3), eight were diagnosed with Pneumococcal meningitis (G00.1), two with Pneumonia due to Streptococcus pneumoniae (J13), two with Bacterial pneumonia, not elsewhere classified (J15) and the remaining three were diagnosed with Bacterial meningitis, unspecified (G00.9), Pyogenic arthritis, unspecified (M00.9) and Fever, unspecified (R50.9).
-The crude incidence of invasive pneumococcal disease regardless of whether the child was admitted to hospital was 24.7 per 100,000 person-years in the VNEC compared to 1.74 per 100,000 person-years in the VEC.
-When only considering hospitalized invasive pneumococcal disease the crude IR was 24.7 and 1.74 per 100,000 person-years.
+The crude incidence of invasive pneumococcal disease, regardless of whether the child was admitted to hospital, was 24.7 per 100,000 person-years in the VNEC compared to 1.74 per 100,000 person-years in the VEC.
+When only considering hospitalized invasive pneumococcal disease, the crude IR was 24.7 and 1.74 per 100,000 person-years.
 No vaccine-type invasive pneumococcal disease was diagnosed in the VEC.
 Crude incidence rates of hospitalization by age-group are shown in Figure 20.

 Table 29 Hazard ratios between the vaccine eligible and vaccine non-eligible birth-cohorts for each disease-group